-The Directorate of Immigration can revoke residence permits and permanent residence permits according to Article 16 of the Act on Foreigners, when:
+The Directorate of Immigration can revoke residence permits and permanent residence permits, according to Article 16 of the Foreign Nationals Act No. 80/2016, when:

 - The permit holder has given wrong or misleading information in his/her application and the information is vital to the granting of a permit.

 - The conditions of a residence permit or permanent residence permit are no longer met by the applicant

 - It is in direct accordance with administrative procedures